britannica/iris-public/README.md

 ### Local development

-1. `npm install`
+1. `make install`
-1. `npm start`
+1. `make start`

-This boots up an instance of `serverless-offline` at `http://localhost:3000`.
+This boots up an instance of `serverless-offline` at `http://localhost:3000` in a Docker container.
 You can test the resize function by using a url like `http://localhost:3000/resizeImage?key=200x200/40/154340-050-3C5A71CD.jpg`.
 In that url, `200x200` are the dimensions you are testing and `/40/154340-050-3C5A71CD.jpg` is the path to the original image you are testing.